jcaillon/Notes/git/git.md

 git stash # saves all modified and tracked files (staged + non staged), restores the last commit
 # it puts the working dir in the same state as a :
 git reset --hard HEAD
-git stash save # equals git stash git stash save "ma super modif" # provide a message that will be displayed for this stash git stash save --keep-index # the staging area is not stashed! git stash save --include-untracked # the staging area is not stashed! git stash apply # brings stashed files back git stash list # list the stashed files (the names are in the first column) git stash list --stat # git stash list can take the same options as the git log
+git stash push # equals git stash git stash push "ma super modif" # provide a message that will be displayed for this stash git stash push --keep-index # the staging area is not stashed! git stash push --include-untracked # the staging area is not stashed! git stash apply # brings stashed files back git stash list # list the stashed files (the names are in the first column) git stash list --stat # git stash list can take the same options as the git log